Micro entity status offers a 75% reduction on most patent fees. The micro entity discount on patent fees became available on Tuesday, March 19, 2013.

 - Neither the applicant nor the inventor nor a joint inventor has assigned, granted, or conveyed, nor is under an obligation to assign, grant, or convey, a license or other ownership interest to another entity that does not meet the same "Maximum Qualifying Gross Income" limit.

-For inventors, applicants, and parties with an ownership interest in the application whose gross income in the preceding calendar year is not or is partially not in U.S. dollars, please use the conversion table found on the Internal Revenue Service webpage titled to quantify your preceding calendar year's gross income in U.S. dollars.
+For inventors, applicants, and parties with an ownership interest in the application whose gross income in the preceding calendar year is not or is partially not in U.S. dollars, please use the conversion table found on the Internal Revenue Service webpage titled "Yearly Average Currency Exchange Rates Translating foreign currency into U.S. dollars" to quantify your preceding calendar year's gross income in U.S. dollars.